microsoft/hack-together-teams/README.md

 *
 *

-Introduce yourself, we'd like to get to know you! 🥳 [GitHub Discussions | Let's get to know each other 🎉](UPDATE) [Ayca]
+Introduce yourself, we'd like to get to know you! 🥳 [GitHub Discussions | Let's get to know each other 🎉](https://github.com/microsoft/hack-together-teams/discussions/1)

 ### #01 - Start hacking on June 1st